aws-samples/startup-kit-templates/README.md

 - An [ElastiCache Cluster](https://docs.aws.amazon.com/AmazonElastiCache/latest/UserGuide/WhatIs.html) ([jump](#amazon-elasticache-cluster))
 - [Billing alerts](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/monitor_estimated_charges_with_cloudwatch.html) for your account ([jump](#billing-alerts))

+StartupKit is design to be modular.
+Some stacks depend on others, some can be deployed individually or in combination with others.
+You can use the stacks for each module individually and combine them on your own, or use wrapper stacks we have created from the [tables below](#launch-stack) that provide one-click launch for common combinations.
+Finally, we've regionalized the wrapper stacks so you know which regions the stack will deploy in and which they won't.

 The VPC template is a requirement for the others.
 You can either run the templates/vpc.cfn.yml template by itself prior to using the others, or run any one of the vpc-\*.cfn.yml wrapper templates at the top level of this repo to create sets of resources.
 For example, vpc-bastion-fargate-rds.cfn.yml will create a single stack containing a vpc, bastion host, fargate cluster, and database.

 ## Prerequisites